 What is the Novel-ness / New-ness of an innovation

 So we’ve just said that a service innovation emerges if at least all the external characteristics are new.
 But, new to who?
 Tacitly we mean new to your existing customers.
 However, we also want to use innovation to grow, i.e. get new customers.
 Let’s turn to the work of Edison, bin Ali and Torkar who give us a helpful classification.
 In their paper, they identified an innovation can be new to the firm, to the industry, to the market, or to the world.

 The usefulness of this thinking is twofold.
-First, it can help set some confidence on future success.
-A new to the world innovation is going to be more risky than, say, an innovation already in use in Australia that you want to introduce to Europe.
+First, it can help set some confidence in future success.
+A new to the world innovation is going to be riskier than, say, an innovation already in use in Australia that you want to introduce to Europe.

 Secondly, it gives us some sources for ideas.
 We should look for ideas from our competitors, from other markets, and from other industries.
 The process of bringing an innovation from one market/industry to another can be referred to as carrying.
 And if you are working with a consultancy firm you should expect them to be a carrier of innovation to/for you.

-Next in our approaches to emerge service innovations is something that is increasing in popularity.
-We can also emerge a new service from a product by moving along the product-service continuum .
+Next in our approaches to emerging service innovations is something that is increasing in popularity.
+We can also emerge a new service from a product by moving along the perceived product-services continuum .

 1b.
-Moving along the goods-service continuum – servitization
+Moving along the goods-services continuum – servitization

 Remember our good-service continuum?
 It’s in Figure 6 if you need a quick refresh.